 Will this regime shape Australian managers’ approach to distribution in New Zealand?

-The proposed obligations in Consultation Paper 325 flow from the Australian Royal Commission and, if adopted, are designed to ensure products aren’t being miss-sold.
-To achieve this, managers will need to establish a robust product governance framework that, amongst other things, identifies the target market for the financial product.
+The proposed obligations flow from the Australian Royal Commission and, if adopted, are designed to ensure products aren’t being miss-sold.
+Managers will need to establish a robust product governance framework that, amongst other things, identifies the target market for their financial product.
 They will also need to “critically assess the product” (and its features) relative to the likely objectives, financial situation and needs of consumers for whom the product would likely be targeted.

 Another notable feature of the proposed obligations is that managers must publish their target market considerations.
-This in itself is extremely interesting, as investors (and competitors) will be able to see whether managers have done analysis like taking into account tax in determining which investors fall inside and outside of their target market.
+This in itself is extremely interesting, as investors (and competitors) will be able to see what managers have taken into account (like tax considerations) to determine which investors fall inside and outside of their target market.

-ASIC consultation closes on Wednesday 11 March 2020 and any new obligations come into effect in April 2021.
+ASIC consultation closed in March 2020 and any new obligations will come into effect in April 2021.